 Joseph Hui and Nelson Ho were classmates when they studied electrical engineering in University of British Columbia (UBC) in 1988.
 Both Joseph and Nelson were top students in the class with immense interest in tinkering electronics and computers.
 Their similar interests made them close friends.

-After graduation, they parted ways to continue their Masters degrees in Electrical Engineer in different universities.
+After graduating from UBC, Nelson and Joseph parted ways to continue their Masters degrees in Electrical Engineer in different universities.
 Nelson continued study in UBC while Joseph went to Stanford University.

 At Stanford University, Joseph met Susanna Chow – another very committed and talented graduate student in Electrical Engineer.
 They became very good friends.

 During the same year, Nelson had the opportunity to study with his professor in Lawrence Berkeley National Lab in California.
-Nelson often visited Joseph, and hang out together with Joseph’s friends.
-This is how Nelson made friends with many of Joseph’s Stanford classmates.
+Nelson often visited Joseph, and hang out together with Joseph and Susanna.
+This is how Nelson, Joseph and Susanna teamed up for many projects afterwards.

 Aliquam libero ante, mauris varius consquat.
 Nliquam libero ante, consectetur at turpis sit.